edunton/Checkers-Project/README.md

 function transform_board(state,event){/*...*/} //returns state
 ```

-Rather than consern itself with the state of the entire system, the _transform_board_ function concerns itself only with the momementary configuration of the game during the given event.
-The given event is a click on a square with some coordinates at a row and column.
+Rather than consern itself with the state of the entire system, the _transform_board_ function concerns itself only with a datatype abstraction of the momementary configuration during the given event.
+A click on a square with some coordinates at a row and column produces this event.
 After it figures out what the next configuration should be, Bacon JS takes care of the rest.

 Bacon JS abstracts away the state of the system.
 It does this by transforming a stateful resource, the canvas, into an input of a stream of _events_.
 These events can be responded with functions that are semanically pure.
 Once these functions return their _value_, Bacon JS can inform and manipulate the canvas.
 This library allows for a very _Haskell_-esque style of programming, where one seperates "dirty" states from the purely functional.